 Father Vojtěch Záleský writes from Žďár: "We appreciate the Friends' continuous support and help.
 It is not unusual to find a helping hand but it is very unusual to find it from such a distance that lies between Žďár and London.
 It is our common cultural and architectural heritage and our common faith and shared interests that connect us.
 I would like to thank you personally for your decision to help and for building a friendship across borders.
 Please extend our thanks and prayers to all the members of The Friends of Czech Heritage."

 The Château of Uherčice

 The Friends have again given funds for repair of the sunstantial steps in the Rose Garden of the Château of Uherčice, which has suffered as a result of its isolated position in South Moravia, near the border with Austria.
 The property is run by the NPÚ, the Czech National Heritage Institute.
 Original parts of this imposing double-winged staircase structure were reused, and preference was given to traditional techniques in the work.
-This project was formally completed in September and the plan is to have the garden replanted for the summer of 2016.
+This project was formally completed in September 2015 and the garden was replanted for the summer of 2016

 Ing.
 Jan Slezák, Director of the NPÚ's office in Kroměříž, formally thanked The Friends for their contribution, and wrote that the Institute hopes to continue with the restoration of this substantial château complex, including the landscape park and its follies.